MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/export-data-to-storage.md

 * `compressed`: If specified, the output storage artifacts are compressed as `.gz` files.
 See `compressionType` for compressing Parquet files as snappy.

-* *OutputDataFormat*: Indicates the data format of the storage artifacts written by the command.
+* *outputDataFormat*: Indicates the data format of the storage artifacts written by the command.
 Supported values are: `csv`, `tsv`, `json`, and `parquet`.

-* *StorageConnectionString*: Specifies one or more [storage connection strings](../../api/connection-strings/storage-connection-strings.md) that indicate which storage to write the data to.
+* *storageConnectionString*: Specifies one or more [storage connection strings](../../api/connection-strings/storage-connection-strings.md) that indicate which storage to write the data to.
 (More than one storage connection string may be specified for scalable writes.)
 Each such connection string must indicate the credentials to use when writing to storage.